boltlabs-inc/libzkchannels/README.md

 	./setup_redis.sh

-To build libzkchannels for MPC/  and execute basic examples, run `make`
+To build libzkchannels and execute all unit tests, run `make`

 # Tests

-To run libzkchannels unit tests, run `make test` and with MPC, run `make mpctest`
+To run just the libzkchannels unit tests, run `make test` and for MPC-only tests, run `make mpctest`

 # Benchmarks